Publish Your Changes Without CI/CD Pipelines

 If Publish isn't enabled, you're likely using a scratch repository instead of a real Git repo.
 See Push a Scratch Repository to a Remote Repository to create a remote repo.

-Your changes are merged from your working branch to the main branch, then immediately deployed to the Development environment associated with your workspace.
+Your changes are merged from your working branch to the selected target branch, then immediately deployed to the Development environment associated with your workspace.

 Note: